Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An Amazon S3 bucket, 'myawsbucket" is configured with website hosting in Tokyo region, what is the region-specific website endpoint?
+### An Amazon S3 bucket, 'myawsbucket' is configured with website hosting in Tokyo region, what is the region-specific website endpoint?

 - [ ] www.myawsbucket.ap-northeast-1.amazonaws.com.
 - [x] myawsbucket.s3-website-ap-northeast-1.amazonawscom.